Rio Arriba County, New Mexico: 2010 census

 Of the 15,768 households, 33.6% had children under the age of 18 living with them, 42.3% were married couples living together, 16.0% had a female householder with no husband present, 33.6% were non-families, and 28.2% of all households were made up of individuals.
 The average household size was 2.53 and the average family size was 3.09.
 The median age was 39.0 years.

 The median income for a household in the county was $41,437 and the median income for a family was $47,840.
 Males had a median income of $39,757 versus $31,657 for females.
 The per capita income for the county was $19,913.
 About 15.7% of families and 19.7% of the population were below the poverty line, including 20.6% of those under age 18 and 18.3% of those age 65 or over.

 Politics

-From New Mexico's statehood to the early 1940s Rio Arriba was a traditional Republican county.
-The county became a Democratic stronghold from the 1960s onwards.
+From New Mexico's statehood to the early 1930s Rio Arriba was a traditional Republican county.
+The county became a Democratic stronghold from the 1930s onwards.
 The last Republican presidential candidate to carry the county was Dwight D. Eisenhower in 1956.
 No Republican candidate for governor has won the county since at least 1966.

+In the 2024 election, the county saw a Republican shift of over 7 percentage points.
+While Donald Trump still lost the county by almost 20 points, his performance was the best by a Republican since Nixon's landslide in 1972.
+In this election the Tierra Amarilla and Chama corridor flipped to a Republican majority.
+Española also saw a heavy Republican trend, as did all other major population centers in the county.
+Rio Arriba showed, along with McKinley, Mora, and Guadalupe Counties, the strongest Republican shift in the state of New Mexico in 2024.